 As the Deputy Chief Officer for the Scottish Fire and Rescue Service, I am responsible for the delivery of our services across Scotland, which includes overseeing the work of uniformed colleagues across our 356 community fire stations.
 In addition, I am a member of the Service’s Strategic Leadership Team, which supports the Chief Officer in setting the organisation’s strategic direction.

-Alan Duncan, employer representative
+Nicola Hector, employer representative

 - Firefighters' Pension Board Annual Report 2021-22